PediatricOpenTargets/documentation/README.md

 [Hotspot mutations](https://www.cancerhotspots.org/#/home) were annotated and recovered if called by only 1/4 algorithms above.
 See [the consensus calling documentation](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc-consensus-calling.md) for more detail on how the calls were combined.
 Annotations, including alternative gene and protein IDs and cancer references, were also added, see [the annotation calling workflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_annotation_subworkflow.md) for more details.
++**Also, the tumor mutation burden (TMB) was calculated for each sample as the number of variants divided by the size of the genome surveyed.
+Please see the [TMB documentation](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/snv-callers#tumor-mutation-burden-calculation) for more details WILL NEED TO ADD MORE AND A PLOT DESCRIPTION LOWER IN THIS SECTION ONCE LIVE**

 A unique variant id consisting of the hg38 coordinates and the reference and alternative alleles was created for consistency.
 Then several variant frequencies were calculated for each of those IDs within each cancer group and cohort.